GPU-Accelerated Algorithms for Process Mapping: Experimental Evaluation

-In terms of runtime, \algo{GPU-IM} is the fastest algorithm overall, achieving a maximum speedup of $598.5$ and a geometric mean speedup of $77.7$ compared to \algo{SharedMap-S}.
-While \algo{GPU-HM-ultra} achieves a maximum speedup of $377$, its geometric mean speedup is only $13.8$.
-On many instances, it is slower than \algo{IntMap-F/S} and \algo{SharedMap-F}, largely due to the partitioning phase being the bottleneck (see Table~\ref{fig:own-breakdown}).
-The remaining mean speedups are $28.4$ for \algo{SharedMap-F}, $23.8$ for \algo{IntMap-F}, and $10.4$ for \algo{IntMap-S}.
+In terms of runtime, \algo{GPU-IM} is the best algorithm overall, achieving a maximum speedup of $12376.9\times$ and a geometric mean speedup of $1454.6\times$ compared to \algo{SharedMap-S}.
+In fact, it is the fastest algorithm on all 150 instances.
+While \algo{GPU-HM-ultra} achieves a maximum speedup of $934.7\times$, its geometric mean speedup is only $22.4\times$.
+The remaining mean speedups are $42.7\times$ for \algo{SharedMap-F}, $36.7\times$ for \algo{IntMap-F}, and $11.7\times$ for \algo{IntMap-S}.

-Our algorithms have two clear equal CPU-based counterparts. \algo{GPU-HM-ultra} slightly outperforms \algo{IntMap-S} in terms of solution quality.
-Its geometric mean speedup of $13.8$ also exceeds the $10.4$ of \algo{IntMap-S}, although it is not faster across all instances.
-Specifically, \algo{IntMap-S} is faster on $71$\% of small instances (speedup of $1.4$), whereas \algo{GPU-HM-ultra} dominates on $96$\% of the large instances (speedup of $5.6$).
-Similarly, \algo{GPU-IM} is comparable to \algo{SharedMap-F} in terms of solution quality.
-On small graphs, it achieves on average $2.6$\% lower communication costs, while on larger graphs it performs about $2.3$\% worse.
-The geometric mean speedup of \algo{GPU-IM} over \algo{SharedMap-F} is $1.4$ and $10.6$ for small and large graphs respectively.